Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Nelson notes that "preindustrial America was a comparatively permissive environment for the prepubescent [girl]."2

 2. Claudia Nelson, "Jade and the Tomboy Tradition," in The Oxford Handbook of Children's Literature, ed.
-Julia L. Mickenburg and Lynne Vallone (Oxford, UK: Oxford University Press, 2011), 502.
+Julia L. Mickenburg and Lynne Vallone (Oxford University Press, 2011), 502.

 Once you have found and opened an eBook, scroll to the title page to locate the citation components.

-For books with two authors, list the first author's name in reverse order, followed by a comma and the word and.
-Then list the next author in normal order.
-For books with three or more authors, separate the authors' names with commas and place the and before the last author's name.
+For books with two authors, type the first author's name in reverse order, followed by a comma and the word and.
+Then type the next author in normal order.
+For books with three or more authors, separate the authors' names with commas, and type the word and before the final author's name.

 Bibliography Example: